openedx/openedx-learning/docs/decisions/0014-single-taxonomy-view-api.rst

 to have, how the pagination is going to work and how will the search for tags be implemented.
 It was taken into account that taxonomies commonly have the following characteristics:

-- It have few root tags.
+- It has few root tags.
-- It have a very large number of children for each tag.
+- It may a very large number of children for each tag.
-- It is mostly represented as trees on frontend.
+- It is mostly represented as trees on frontend, with a depth of up to 3 levels.

 For the decisions, the following use cases were taken into account: